cerobe/Dojos/Sandpile.md

 ==============
 A sanpile matrix is a collection of sandpile.
 Each sandpile matrix is square, so the width is equal to the height.

-Sandpile addition
+Sandpile Matrix Addition
 =================
-To add two sandpiles, just start by adding the two matrices element by element.
+To add two sandpiles matrices, just start by adding the two matrices element by element.
 Except the matrix you generate might not be a stable sandpile, if one of its element is higher than 3 you must transform this matrix into a sandpile, and this is how it is done :
 - If a square has 4 grains of sand or more, it "loses" four and distributes it to its four neighbors (if the square touches an edge, the grain of sand is lost)
 - Keep doing that to all the squares with 4 grains or more until all the squares have 3 grains or less